inkdropapp/docs-old/pages/manual/extend-inkdrop-with-plugins.md

 ### Linux

 `ipm` is not installed automatically.
 The command is available in the path of `<path-to-inkdrop>/resources/app/ipm/bin/ipm`.
-For example, on Ubuntu the path to ipm is `/usr/lib/inkdrop/resources/app/ipm`.
+For example, on Ubuntu the path to ipm is `/usr/lib/inkdrop/resources/app/ipm/bin/ipm`.

+If you have installed via Snap, `inkdrop.ipm` command is available in the path of `/snap/bin/`.

 ## Finding new plugins